Kochen-Specker Contextuality

-From the definition it is clear that the probability that $Y_i$ is different from $X_i^C$ for some $C$ is equal to the probability that the $X_i^C$ are not all equal for different $C$, hence, it is smaller than $(k_i-1)\varepsilon$, where $k_i$ is the number of contexts in which $i$ appears.
+From Eq.~\eqref{eq:Y_i} it is clear that the probability that $Y_i$ is different from $X_i^C$ for some $C$ is equal to the probability that $X_i^C$ are not all equal for different $C$; hence, it is smaller than $(k_i-1)\varepsilon$, where $k_i$ is the number of contexts in which $i$ appears.
 We thus have